Dima-Zeklam/reading-notes/class-02.md

  * By enclosing words in the tags <i> and </i> we can make characters appear italic.
 The <i> element also represents a section of text that would be said in a different way from surrounding content — such as technical terms, names of ships, foreign words, thoughts, or other terms that would usually be italicized.

 ### Line Breaks & Horizontal Rules

 As you have already seen, the browser will automatically show each new paragraph or heading on a new line.
 But if you wanted to add a line break inside the middle of a paragraph you can use the line break <br  /> tag.

- To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule between sections using the <hr /> tag.
+ To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule etween sections using the <hr /> tag.

 ## Visual editors
 Visual editors often resemble word processors.
 Although each editor will differ slightly, there are some features that are common to most editors that allow you to control the presentation of text.

 ![def](editor.png)

-* Headings are created by
-highlighting text then using
-a drop-down box to select a
+* Headings are created by highlighting text then using a drop-down box to select a heading.
-heading.

-* Bold and italic text are
-created by highlighting some
-text and pressing a b or i
+* Bold and italic text are created by highlighting some text and pressing a b or i button.
-button.

-* New paragraphs are created
-using the return or the enter
+* New paragraphs are created using the return or the enter key.
-key.

-* Line breaks are created by
-pressing the shift key and the return key at the same time.
+* Line breaks are created by pressing the shift key and the return key at the same time.

 * Horizontal rules are created using a button with a straight line on it.

 ## Semantic Markup
 *In the rest of the chapter you will meet some more elements that will help you when you are adding text to web pages.
 For example, you are going to meet the \<em \> element that allows you to indicate where emphasis should be placed on selected words and the \<blockquote\> element which  indicates that a block of text is a quotation.*

 ## Citations & Definitions